 Sledders that work with Zac’s Tracs learn skills and habits that make them an asset to every group they ride with.
 This practical experience can save the lives of family and friends.

 Zac’s Tracs is the proud recipient of excellence awards from the Canadian Avalanche Association, the Alberta Snowmobile Association and the Canadian Council of Snowmobile Organizations.

-Over the past 13 seasons Zac’s has worked independently and as a contractor with the Canadian Avalanche Centre and the Alberta Snowmobile Association to reach over:
+Over the past 16 seasons Zac’s has worked independently and as a contractor with Avalanche Canada (formerly the Canadian Avalanche Centre) and the Alberta Snowmobile Association to reach over:

 • 1000’s of snowmobilers at tradeshows in Alberta, British Columbia & Saskatchewan

-• 2,670 snowmobilers have completed their AST Level 1 training with Zac’s Tracs
+• over 3,000 snowmobilers have completed their AST Level 1 training with Zac’s Tracs

 As a co-author Zac’s contributions of snowmobile specific references and images added great value to the project.